AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/README.md

 1. AWS
 2. Python
 3. Terraform
+   - Create an S3 bucket to store Terraform State files
+   - Create an AWS ECR repository with Terraform
 4. Docker
    - Create a Docker image
-   - Create an AWS ECR repository with Terraform
    - Store the Docker image in AWS ECR
 5. Kubernetes
 6. AWS CDK